Trigger Warning: Suicide, Self-Harm

 Well-meaning friends told them that she was just a teenager and not to worry so much.

 But this night, every parent’s worst nightmare happened.
-Their daughter had lit herself on fire, killing her and burning their house down in the process.
+Their daughter started a raging fire that killed her and burned the family house down in the process.

 This is an awful but true story from shortly after I graduated high school.
 I knew the girl somewhat well.
 Her sister was in my class.
 I also worked part-time at Mrs. Smith’s company.

 Disclaimer: I am not a mental health professional.
 If you or a loved one are experiencing symptoms that could signify a mental illness, please seek the appropriate care immediately.
-This blog largely shares my experiences in living with mental illness.
+This blog largely shares my personal experiences of living with mental illness.

 Some estimate that 1 in 4 people around the world will experience some form of mental illness during their lifetime.
 Keeping that overwhelming fact in mind, it’s almost a foregone conclusion that you will have a child, spouse, parent, sibling or friend dealing with a mental illness at some point.